getodk/docs/docs/central-api-submission-management.rst

 **DELETE /v1/projects/{projectId}/forms/{xmlFormId}/submissions/{instanceId}/attachments/{filename}**

-*(introduced: version 0.4)*\
+.. raw:: html

-Because Submission Attachments are completely determined by the XML data of the submission itself, there is no direct way to entirely remove a Submission Attachment entry from the list, only to clear its uploaded content.
-Thus, when you issue a ``DELETE``\  to the attachment's endpoint, that is what happens.
+  <p><em>(introduced: version 0.4)</em></p><p>Because Submission Attachments are completely determined by the XML data of the submission itself, there is no direct way to entirely remove a Submission Attachment entry from the list, only to clear its uploaded content.
+Thus, when you issue a <code>DELETE</code> to the attachment's endpoint, that is what happens.</p>

 .. dropdown:: Request